-CHIHARU SUGAI has always been fond of the arts, and is well known for his love of rare musical instruments such as the biwa.
+CHIHARU SUGAI (03/04/1954 - 09/26/2018) was always fond of the arts, and was well known for his love of rare musical instruments such as the biwa.
 Thus when Korin began to carry knives, it was only natural for him to become fascinated in the dying art of knife sharpening.

 He understood that in order to carry Japanese knives in the United States, Korin needed someone who fully understood how to care of them as well.
 He first began taking knife-sharpening lessons from Suisin’s president, Junro Aoki in Sakai City.
 When Mr. Aoki felt that he has taught Mr. Sugai all that he knew, he directed Mr. Sugai to Sakai City’s blade making association chairman, Mr. Oda.
 As a blade making association chairman of the most famous knife-making city of Japan, Mr. Oda taught Mr. Sugai the basic foundations of knife sharpening.

 Even after several years of being taught by one of the most famous blade makers.
 Mr. Sugai yearned to learn more, and asked Mr. Oda to introduce him to Japan’s number one knife sharpener, Mr. Shouzou Mizuyama.
 Although Mr. Mizuyama has taught other knife sharpeners specific techniques, he had never taught an apprentice extensively.
 Regardless, Mr. Sugai received permission to watch as much he pleased, and he did just that.